jaydeepmalik/Git-Star/README.md

 # Git-Star
-Mass Git Starred Link Grabber: It grabs git starred repo links and ouput it in star.txt file.
+Mass Git Starred Link Grabber: It grabs git starred repo links and ouput it in a star.txt file.

 ## Required
 > JQ